Australia tells tens of thousands to flee floods

 Emergency services were overwhelmed by calls for help and flotillas of makeshift rescue boats fanned out across the town as people tried to ferry their neighbours to safety.

-She and her partner managed to climb up to the roof and were eventually rescued by "two guys in a boat, two locals", she told AFP Monday, describing the scenes in Lismore as "horrific".
+She and her partner managed to climb up to the roof and were eventually rescued by "two guys in a boat, two locals", she told AFP, describing the scenes in Lismore as "horrific".

 "Imagine you're in a boat sailing past people's roofs," she said.